-Veteran Pacific Northwest rocker Rich Hope is set to release his fourth album "I'm All Yours", his first full-length release since 2009's "Gonna Whip it on Ya".
-The new album was recorded at Vancouver's Little Red Sounds studio with producer Felix Fung on weekends, rainy nights, and a lot of stolen time in between.
-"I'm All Yours is being released by Planned Obsolescence Recording & Novelty Inc. October.19, 2018.
+The new album was recorded at Vancouver's Little Red Sounds studio with producer Felix Fung on weekends, rainy nights and lot of stolentime in between.
+"I'm All Yours" was released by Planned Obsolescence Recording & Novelty Inc.

 It’s said around town that seeing Rich Hope is an essential rite of passage.
 In a city that often obsesses over ephemeral trends, Hope’s explosive rock ’n’ soul man revue proved as enduring as the coastline.
 For over two decades, he’s filled, and sanctified, an impressive string of beloved venues, many now gone but not forgotten like the Railway Club where bar-receipts records were smashed during one of his sets.
 And he’s still going strong!